Improving Depth Gradient Continuity in Transformers: A Comparative Study on Monocular Depth Estimation with CNN: Methodology

 \subsection{Depth Gradient Refinement Module}

-We introduce the Depth Gradient Refinement (DGR) module to enhance the continuity of depth estimation in transformers.
+In the realm of monocular depth estimation, transformer models excel at capturing global context but tend to underperform in regions with significant gradient changes, such as object edges.
+This can lead to depth estimations that are less sharp and less distinct at the boundaries between objects and their surroundings.
+To tackle this issue, we introduce the Depth Gradient Refinement (DGR) module to enhance the continuity of depth estimation in transformers.
 Initially, we contemplate employing higher-order derivatives to capture intricate variations in the depth map, especially in regions where object boundaries exhibit rapid intensity transitions.
 The second and third-order derivatives of the input depth map $D$ are computed as:

 where $\mathcal{L}$ denotes the Laplacian operator, and $\mathcal{H}$ represents the corresponding third-order differential operator.
 The symbol ``$*$" signifies the convolution operation.

 Subsequently, leveraging feature concatenation, we amalgamate these higher-order derivative features with the original depth features, yielding a feature representation enriched with multifaceted depth information: